The Best Kardemummabullar (Swedish Cardamom Buns)

 • Roll out the dough into a large square.

-• Spread the cardamom filling evenly across the square of dough.
+• Take the cardamom filling mixture you set aside earlier and spread it evenly across the square of dough.
 Fold the dough in half.
 Roll the folded dough out again, being careful to smooth out any air pockets.

 • Use a pastry or pizza wheel to cut about 20 thin strips out of the dough.
 Twist each strip and tie into a knot (see video).